kingston-hackSpace/OSC__RaspberryPi/README.md

 - Two terminals are needed: one for the server, one for the client.

-- 127.0.0.1 = local machine.
+- 127.0.0.1 = Address of a local machine.
 If you want to run the client on another Pi, replace with the server’s IP.

 - The port (5005) must match in both scripts.
+The port will be the 'listener' of messages.

+- args : accept one data value

+- *args : accept any data values (numbers, text, or multiple values)

 - The OSC address (/test) is like a channel; the server reacts only to messages sent to it.